 Spend a fun day exploring Litchfield National Park.
 You will see a landscape that has been formed by water and time with abundant waterfalls, monsoon rainforest, bush walking tracks, swimming holes and amazing magnetic and cathedral termite mounds.

-All about the 20 Day Darwin to Melbourne Tour Package including 2 Day Kangaroo Island Tour & Barossa Valley Day Tour
+20 Day Darwin to Melbourne Tour Package including 2 Day Kangaroo Island Tour & Barossa Valley Day Tour

 Leaving Darwin and heading out to Kakadu National Park first we see amazing waterfalls.
 Litchfield National Park is the next stop short hikes and swimming in abundance.
-Then we head down the centre of Australia to Katherine Gorge, Mataranka hot springs, Daly waters and the Devils Marbles.
+Then we head down the center of Australia to Katherine Gorge, Mataranka hot springs, Daly waters and the Devils Marbles.
 From Alice Springs we make our way out to Uluru (formerly known as Ayers Rock), Kata Tjuta (The Olgas) and then Kings Canyon.
 As we head down to South Australia we stop at the underground town of Coober Pedy, Port Augusta and onto Adelaide.
 From here you have a days rest and explore in Adelaide before heading out on a ferry to see Kangaroo Island.
 After being in the outback for 13 days it's finally time to feel the sand between your toes.
 After 2 days on Kangaroo Island its back to Adelaide and to taste some of Australia's finest wines in the Barossa Valley.
-We then spend our last 3 days on tour at the Grampians National Park and Great Ocean Road, seeing Loch Ard Gorge, the Twelve Apostles and London Bridge.
+We then spend our last 3 days on tour at the Grampians National Park and Great Ocean Road, seeing Loch Ard Gorge, the Twelve Apostles, and London Bridge.
 Finishing in Melbourne where you can grab a tasty coffee and head off onto your next adventure.

 On our tour walking and hiking in Kakadu National Park, Uluru, Kata Tjuta and Kings Canyon needs a good level of fitness.